 NAU uses Microsoft Exchange servers to manage employee email accounts.
 All employees receive an Exchange account upon employment at the university.

-Faculty and Staff Email accounts are setup with as with a FirstName.LastName@nau.edu.
-For example, John Doe would receive an email address of John.Doe@nau.edu.
+Faculty and Staff Email accounts are setup with the structure FirstName.LastName@nau.edu.
+For example, John Doe would receive the email address of John.Doe@nau.edu.

-To learn more about Exchange email at NAU, choose from one of our articles below.Getting Connected to Exchange
+To learn more about Exchange email at NAU, view the articles below.Email Information

 What Options are Available for Exchange on Mobile Devices?

-Learn how to get connected to Exchange by following any of the links below.
+Learn how to get connected to Exchange by following the instructions in the links below.

 Mac OS X